Solar Panel Tilt Angle Calculator

 Our solar panel tilt calculator is based on a Stanford research paper.

-The scientists behind it analyzed optimal solar tilt angles for all countries worldwide.
+The researchers behind it analyzed optimal solar tilt angles for all countries worldwide.
 Then, they produced two formulas to calculate the optimal tilt angle for any given location.

 What are these magical formulas, you ask?

 If you live in the northern hemisphere (latitude > 0):

 Optimal tilt angle (northern hemisphere) = 1.3793 + Φ(1.2011 + Φ(-0.014404 + Φ0.000080509))

 If you live in the southern hemisphere (latitude < 0):